FreeCAD/FreeCAD_Conda/develop.md

 - ```git clone https://github.com/looooo/FreeCAD_Conda # this branch```
-- go to *FreeCAD_Conda/.FreeCAD_debug/build.sh* and modify the FREECAD_SOURCE Variable at the top of the document
+- go to *FreeCAD_Conda/.FreeCAD_debug/build.sh* and modify the FREECAD_SOURCE Variable at the top of the document Also have a look at the gcc options.
+An old version is needed!
+I have tested with 4.8 and 4.9.
+But most-likely the gcc shipped with conda is not compatible with the system libstd...
+So manually specifying gcc is necessary!
+This is not true for building with old linux versions.
+Especially if you build with docker and any-linux gcc from conda can be used(see build.md)

 - in the terminal go to *FreeCAD_Conda/develop/FreeCAD_debug/*
 - ```conda build . --python=3.5  # or 2.7```